jollaman999/jolla-kernel_AIO/README.md

 This is flashable zip contens of jolla-kernel_G All-In-One Aroma Installer.

 You can choose my jolla-kernel easilly in GUI mode.
-Also you can install Multi ROM or TWRP recovery.
+Also you can install TWRP recovery.
 It support both EXT4 and F2FS.

 It suport all of most CM/AOSP based roms.